bsharplydian/startup/notes.md

 - [this guy](https://forum.bootstrapstudio.io/t/i-want-to-do-a-table-with-accordion-rows/10261) has a similar problem to me with the inventory stuff. maybe check out their solution
 - up next:
-    - add collapsible table rows to inventory
-    - add collapsible table rows to magic items
     - fix add game button in games page
     - add an 'add character' button to each game (and add a way to put in the information, it might be just a name and a pic)
+    - add styles to be used when the user wants to remove an item
     - touch up table style
     - MAKE EVERYTHING PORTABLE TO SMALL SCREENS